slatedocs/slate/source/includes/_models.md

 Name | Type | Definition
 --------- | ------- | -------
-id | integer | The asset identifier hashID | string | A has of the asset identifier title | string | The title of the asset description | string | The description body used for the asset mainImage | string | A custom image attached to the asset
+id | integer | The asset identifier hashID | string | A hash of the asset identifier title | string | The title of the asset description | string | The description body used for the asset mainImage | string | A custom image attached to the asset